godfreynolan/jetpacks/readme.md

 ```

 ## Application
-For `hilt` to function, the `appplication` class must be overridden to identify the app as able to use `hilt`.
+For `hilt` to function, the `appplication` class must be overridden and annotated to be `hilt` compatable.
 A file called `MainApplication` was created and the annotation `HiltAndroidApp` was added to the class.
 ```kotlin
 // Define this application as a `HiltAndroidApplication`
 @HiltAndroidApp
 class MainApplication: Application() {}
 ```

-Next, the `AndroidManifest.xml` must be updated to point to the new application file.
+Next, the `AndroidManifest.xml` was updated to point to the new application file.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"